aerospike/asvec/README.md

 > [!NOTE]
 > More features are in the works.
 Don't worry!

+- **Data Browsing**: Easily run queries on an index.
 - **Index Management**: Listing, creating, and dropping indexes.
 - **User Management**: Listing, creating, and dropping users.
 Revoking and granting user's roles.
+- **Node visibility**: Listing nodes and important metadata i.e. version, peers, etc.

 ## Issues